 - Pink salt and pepper to taste

-Step #1: Chop the cauliflower into large chunks and put into a blender or food processor.
-If you don’t have a food processor, continue to chop the cauliflower into tiny pieces.
-Pulse the cauliflower until it is small and resembles rice.
+Step #1: Chop the cauliflower into large chunks and place them in a high-powered blender or food processor.
+Pulse the cauliflower into small pieces that resemble grains of rice.

 ***The nutrition info for this recipe is based on the linked ingredients above**